 Would you miss anything if you had to look after a baby now?

-would you miss anything if you had to look after a baby how?

 List three goals for your future

 1.

 2.

-2

 3.

 How would having a baby impact on these goals?

 ACTIVITY 7: Fact or Fiction?

 The fact or fiction activity aims to debunk some of the myths surrounding relationships, sex and pregnancy so that students can make informed decisions.
 Students are shown a number of statements on the overhead and asked to put up their hands or shout out if they think the statement is true (fact) or false (fiction).
 Alternatively, they can discuss in small groups before responding.
 Students are provided with a handout that contains the answers and more detail on the statements.